-- 1.40.
-Display Pilots must be fully conversant with the 'STOP', 'TERMINATE' and standard calls along with the 'STOP call and Safety Breach Reporting and Procedures' sections contained in CAP 403. - 1.41.
-Where a 'STOP' call is issued, display pilot(s) will be subject to an immediate provisional suspension of their Display Authorisation in order to allow the CAA to investigate.
-If the safety breach or 'STOP' is called due to an issue associated with a formation or tailchase, all of the pilots involved will be subject to a suspension of their DAs16.
-The pilot(s) must not exercise the privileges of their Display Authorisation until the CAA gives approval17. - 1.42.
-FDDs and pilots should note that a STOP call does not come with a presumption of 'guilt' for a pilot, the provisional suspension is issued in order that any safety issues can be highlighted as quickly as possible and will remain in place for the duration of the subsequent CAA investigation.
-This investigation begins immediately and will be kept to the minimum time possible, the length of the investigation will depend on the nature of the STOP call and the provision of supporting information and therefore can be of variable length.
+- 1.42.
+Display Pilots must be fully conversant with the 'STOP', 'TERMINATE' and standard calls along with the 'STOP call and Safety Breach Reporting and Procedures' sections contained in CAP 403. - 1.43.
+Where a 'STOP' call is issued, display pilot(s) will be subject to an immediate provisional suspension of their Display Authorisation pending the outcome of an investigation by the CAA.
+If the safety breach or 'STOP' is called due to an issue associated with a formation or tailchase, all of the pilots involved will be subject to the provisional suspension of their DAs18.
+The pilot(s) must not exercise the privileges of their Display

-15 This allows the FDD to identify any concerns specific to their event in advance and allows the FDD and FCC to identify early any concerns that may arise during a display.
+17 This allows the FDD to identify any concerns specific to their event in advance and allows the FDD and FCC to identify early any concerns that may arise during a display.

-16In the case of large formations or tailchases of greater than 4 aircraft, this will apply to the relevant element only.
+18 In the case of large formations or tailchases of greater than 4 aircraft, this will apply to the relevant element only.